 That’s it!
 Now, you can display these paywalls to your users.

 If you want to test your iOS subscription in a sandbox, you’ll need to create your own sandbox tester account.
 Keep in mind that sandbox subscriptions are quickly invalidated to make testing easier.
-For Android, you won’t need any extra accounts—you can even run tests in an emulator.
+For Android, you won’t need any extra accounts – you can even run tests with an emulator.

 We still need to decide where to store active subscription data to grant the end user access to their premium content.
 Adapty will help us with this as well, as it saves all purchases associated with the user.
 Let’s do it this way: if the user has no subscription, they’ll be prompted with a paywall button.
 If they do, we’ll show them a cat picture.